BIVI Investors Have Opportunity to Lead BioVie Inc. Securities Fraud Lawsuit

-LOS ANGELES, Feb.
-20, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioVie Inc. ("BioVie" or the "Company") (NASDAQ: BIVI).
+BENSALEM, Pa., Feb.
+23, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioVie Inc. ("BioVie" or the "Company") (NASDAQ: BIVI).

 Class Period: August 5, 2021 – November 29, 2023